Matthieu Pavon betting profile: Sony Open in Hawaii - PGA TOUR

 Pavon's recent performances

-- Pavon's best finish over his last ten appearances came at the World Wide Technology Championship, where he finished tied for 31st with a score of 16-under.
+- Pavon's best finish over his last ten appearances came at the World Wide Technology Championship, where he finished T31 with a score of 16-under.

-- He has an average of -0.010 Strokes Gained: Off-the-Tee in his past five tournaments.
+- Pavon has an average of -0.010 Strokes Gained: Off-the-Tee in his past five tournaments.

-- Pavon has an average of -0.365 Strokes Gained: Approach the Green in his past five tournaments.
+- He has an average of -0.365 Strokes Gained: Approach the Green in his past five tournaments.

-- He has an average of -0.248 Strokes Gained: Around-the-Green in his past five tournaments.
+- Pavon has an average of -0.248 Strokes Gained: Around-the-Green in his past five tournaments.

-- Pavon has an average of -0.172 Strokes Gained: Putting in his past five tournaments.
+- He has an average of -0.172 Strokes Gained: Putting in his past five tournaments.

-- He has averaged -0.793 Strokes Gained: Total in his past five tournaments.
+- Pavon has averaged -0.793 Strokes Gained: Total in his past five tournaments.

 Pavon's Strokes Gained rankings